cobapen/sphinx-theme-mochi/_sources/Pages/usage_nav.md.txt

 For each subdocuments, only the top level header is included in the toctree, and all subsections are ignored.

-Set this flag if you prefer simpler navtree (no subsections listed!).
-Don't set this flag if you want a complete list of headers.
+Set this flag if you prefer simpler navtree.
+(No subsections listed, effective for both page and navtree).
+Do not set this flag if you want a complete list of headers.

-The `:titlesonly:` option must be used with care.
-When this option is set, The navtree becomes simple and looks better, but you will lose the complete toctree info.
-It also have the risk of having clumsy navtree.
 The nested toctrees inside the subsections are still discovered and merged to the parent.
-Avoid parent toctree with `:titlesonly:` + nested toctree directive in subsection.

 **maxdepth (N)**